 Port of Spain stands out on the island of Trinidad.
 While the overall nature of this island is laid back and slow-going, this city is a busy one, always developing and moving forward.
 This fast pace may be what draws visitors so frequently – because they know that this is where you go to find the most attractions and activity.

 You'll discover a large number of beaches to visit, though they are all found nearby.
 You can click on the name of the beach to get additional information concerning that individual beach.

 Macqueripe Bay: Take Western Main Road through Chaguaramas and take the first right onto Tucker Valley Road.
 The road ends right at a paved parking lot where beach goers can park their vehicles before taking a concrete walkway down the hill to the bay.

-An interesting landmark worth visiting is National Museum & Art Gallery.
+Many travelers choose to visit National Museum & Art Gallery.
 It is located in Port of Spain.
 The museum offers guests tours of the exhibits where they will guide you through the different areas and describe the importance of each item.
 You can also feel free to ask them any questions that you might have.

-Emperor Valley Zoo is one of the more popular local attractions.
-Although the Emperor Valley Zoo was first built in 1947, it wasn't until 1952 that the doors were opened to the public.
+Vacationers who like the open air will frequently have fun visiting Emperor Valley Zoo. <p>Although the Emperor Valley Zoo was first built in 1947, it wasn't until 1952 that the doors were opened to the public.
 To this day it remains a popular family attraction, showcasing both regional and exotic animals and furthering the cause of animal conservation.</p>

-Royal Botanical Gardens is another outdoor attraction that provides a nice way to spend some time outdoors.
-One of the oldest gardens in the world, the Royal Botanical Gardens was established in the year 1818, and for almost two centuries have been pleasing visitors with the colorful flowers and native plants.</p>
+Another option worth a visit is Royal Botanical Gardens. <p>One of the oldest gardens in the world, the Royal Botanical Gardens was established in the year 1818, and for almost two centuries have been pleasing visitors with the colorful flowers and native plants.</p>

 Help us improve!
 We welcome your corrections and suggestions.